photoprism/photoprism-docs/docs/getting-started/nas/openmediavault.md

 ## Getting Updates

-To upgrade your instance, open a terminal, download our most recent image from Docker Hub, and then restart the service:
+To upgrade your instance, open a terminal, download our newest image from Docker Hub, and then restart the service:

 ```bash
 podman pull docker.io/photoprism/photoprism:latest